donejs/donejs/docs/guide.md

 ### Creating a restaurants connection.

 At the beginning of this guide we set up a REST API at [http://localhost:7070](http://localhost:7070) and told `can-serve` to proxy it to [http://localhost:8080/api](http://localhost:8080/api).
-To get the restaurant data from [http://localhost:8080/api/restaurants](http://localhost:8080/api/restaurants) we need to do two things:
+To get the restaurant data from [http://localhost:8080/api/restaurants](http://localhost:8080/api/restaurants) we need to create a restaurant connection and model in `pmo/models/restaurant.js`:

-1. Create a Restaurants [can.Map](http://canjs.com/docs/can.Map.html) and [can.List](http://canjs.com/docs/can.List.html)
-2. Create a connection to `/api/restaurants`

-We will put the connection in `pmo/models/restaurant.js`:

 ```js
 import superMap from 'can-connect/can/super-map/';